Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/step1.md

    - Configure Clocks Settings.
 You can enable more clocks, update output frequency and define default clock in this view.
 In this example, we can keep the default settings.
    - Configure Interrupt Settings.
 You can choose how many interrupt should this platform support.
 63 interrupts mode will use two AXI_INTC in cascade mode.
 In this example, we can keep the default setting.
-   - Configure Memory Settings.
-By default, the example design will only enable DDR4.
-If you enable LPDDR4, it will enable both DDR4 and LPDDR4.
-In this example, we can keep the default setting.
    - Enable AIE or not.
 In this example, we can keep the default setting.
    - Click **Next**.
    - Review the new project summary and click **Finish**.